sydasif/python-book/docs/source/03_collection/04_string.md

 You will find that the `strip()` and `split()` methods are especially useful when parsing or manipulating text from a network device.

-If you has value of txet " 192.168.10.10 " including the whitespace.
+If you have the value of text " 192.168.10.10 " including the whitespace.
 The methods `startswith()` or `endswith()` do not work because of the spaces.
 To remove the whitespace from this value, `strip()` method is used.

 ```console
 [$] <> python